 These houses became homes.
 They were spaces where family would welcome one another, eat together, and celebrate holidays and life’s memorable events.
 There are two dimensions to the spaces created in these homes: one is spirit which nourishes the heart and relationships and the other is physical setting that invites engagement.

-In choosing Gracious Space as the name for my company, my intention is to create a space for women to gather without judgement for the deeper, transforming conversations, and experience coaching for their life and leadership development.
+In choosing Gracious Space as the name for my company, my intention is to create a space for others to gather without judgement for the deeper, transforming conversations, and to experience the process of coaching for their personal and leadership development.

-I utilize the Narrative Coaching model with my clients that focuses on the four transition stages we move through in our life development.
+I utilize the Narrative Coaching model with my clients that focuses on the four transition stages we move through in our life and professional development.